← Back to blog

 Alternative approaches were evaluated: headless browser scraping (blocked by Wine-Searcher's PerimeterX protection), the Scrapling framework (also blocked), and Wine-Searcher's own API (paid, not cost-effective at this scale).
 None produced reliable SGD prices in a fully automated pipeline.

 The decision was to remove market prices rather than display approximate figures.
-The Vivino price — already sourced in SGD through the existing pipeline — serves as the market reference for 35 of 54 wines.
+The Vivino price — already sourced in SGD through the existing pipeline — is the market reference for 35 of 54 wines.
 For the remaining wines where Vivino has no listed price, no market reference is shown.

 The exercise did produce lasting infrastructure improvements: